Chronic Obstructive Pulmonary Disease

 Although damage from COPD can be permanent and irreversible, Jefferson pulmonologists, physiatrists (rehabilitation medicine doctors) and therapists can work with you to deliver comprehensive diagnostic, treatment and rehabilitation services.

-Rated among the nation's best for Pulmonology and Rehabilitation Medicine by U.S.News & World Report, you can be sure you will receive the best care possible at Jefferson, whether it is medication, nutritional counseling, smoking cessation, rehabilitation or a combination of treatments.
+Rated High Performing for Pulmonology and Rehabilitation Medicine by U.S.News & World Report, you can be sure you will receive the best care possible at Jefferson, whether it is medication, nutritional counseling, smoking cessation, rehabilitation or a combination of treatments.